 ||recommends an eating plan to follow during treatment and recovery

-- Different types of tests are used to diagnose or check for thyroid cancer, but the diagnosis is usually made by a fine needle aspiration (FNA) biopsy.
+- Different types of tests are used to check for thyroid cancer, but the diagnosis is usually made by a fine needle aspiration (FNA) biopsy.

-- During a FNA biopsy a small amount of tissue is removed from a nodule for examination under a microscope.
+- During a FNA biopsy a sample of cells is removed from a nodule for examination under a microscope.
 In some cases, an ultrasound is used to guide the needle to the right spot.

 - You will have a blood test to check the levels of thyroid hormones in your blood.

 - Treatment recommendations will depend on whether the cancer is assessed as low, intermediate or high risk.

 - Sometimes, the information needed for accurate staging is available only after surgery.

 - Your doctor will talk to you about your prognosis, which is the expected outcome of a disease.
 Thyroid cancer has a very high five-year survival rate (96%).
 Most thyroid cancers are treatable.

 - Occasionally other tests, such as a CT scan or a PET scan, are used to investigate if the thyroid cancer has spread.

 - The doctor will tell you the size of the cancer and if it has spread (its stage).